kingmaduka1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Modified task 17 on shell basics
+This is an advances task 18 in shell basics